ga4gh-discovery/ga4gh-service-info/README.md

 ### Essentials

 All API invocations are made to a configurable HTTP(S) endpoint, receive HTTP headers, and return text or other allowed formatting as requested by the client.
 Successful requests result with HTTP status code 200 and have the appropriate text encoding in the response body.
 The client and server may mutually negotiate HTTP/2 upgrade using the standard mechanism.

+### Errors

+The service info specification only defines a response for a successful request i.e. a request that responds with a 200 payload.
+All other error codes and payloads reported are left to the implementing service.

 ### How to use and extend this specification